shivampawar1812/ElysiaHire/Readme.md

 * Career Growth Tracking
 * Resume Comparison Analytics

-These features are part of the broader ElysiaHire vision but are not included in the current release.
+These enhancements represent the broader vision of ElysiaHire and are not part of the current v1 release.

----

-## 🎯 Project Goal

-The goal of ElysiaHire is to democratize access to high-quality resume feedback by providing every candidate with personalized, recruiter-style insights that improve placement readiness and confidence.

 ---